-Kim advises healthcare entities of all sizes including, healthcare systems, hospitals, senior living providers, such as continuing care retirement communities and skilled nursing facilities, physicians and healthcare startups on a multitude of issues with a focus on regulatory concerns such as compliance with HIPAA from both a privacy and security perspective, fee-splitting prohibitions and other critical federal and state regulations.
+Kim advises healthcare entities of all sizes, including healthcare systems, hospitals, senior living providers, such as continuing care retirement communities and skilled nursing facilities, physicians and healthcare technology companies on a multitude of issues with a focus on regulatory concerns such as compliance with HIPAA from both a privacy and security perspective, fee-splitting prohibitions and other critical federal and state regulations.

 Kim is passionate about client education and regularly speaks on issues affecting her clients, including compliance with HIPAA and other federal and state laws.
 She also counsels her healthcare clients on tax-exempt bond financings, complex mergers and acquisitions, structuring relationships across the continuum of care, hospital/physician joint ventures and affiliations.
-In addition, Kim advises her clients on employment agreements, business associate agreements, managed care agreements, corporate structuring and medical staff issues.
+In addition, Kim advises her clients on employment agreements, business associate agreements, corporate structuring and medical staff issues.

 Kim was instrumental in the founding of Chuhak & Tecson's Not for Profit & Mission-Based Organizations practice group.
 Recognizing that not for profits face unique challenges, the group is dedicated to providing these organizations with a full range of services specifically designed to meet their needs.
 Kim advises a variety of not for profit organizations, including hospital systems, senior living providers, FQHCs, early childhood education providers, institutions of higher education and community foundations on a host of issues, such as tax-exempt financings, executive compensation and corporate reorganizations.
 She regularly presents to boards of directors on best governance practices and regulatory compliance issues, and ensures that her not for profit clients have succession plans in place to continually advance their missions.